kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 We can examine the kinematic roll centre height in more detail by quantifying its movement relative to the heave displacement.
-The graph below shows the roll centre height with respect to the contact patch vertical displacement.
+The graph below shows the kinematic roll centre height with respect to the contact patch vertical displacement.

 ![parallel wheel travel roll centre height](/assets/images/2020-09-07/rsx-pwt-rch.svg)